 This unit is designed to make the history of the American porch a living history.
 The porch-then and now-reflects all the political, social, and economic needs of "We the people."
 The unit includes a neighborhood field trip to map porches, films, songs, theater productions, a novel, and poems that highlight American voices that sound like bells-sometimes lovely, sometimes lonely-gently swinging from the loose ropes that bind home to community.

-(Recommended for English, Creative Writing, Dram, Sociology, History, Psychology, and Art, grades 10-12.)
+(Developed for Ethno-Literature Honors, grade 10; recommended for College and Honors English, Creative Writing, Drama, Sociology, History, Psychology, Design, and Art, High School grades 10-12)